Check out the signs on Hands Can Talk facebook page

 We have information on all the different types of workshops and whats involved in each workshop.
 Just click on the Workshop Details link.
 Each workshop is described in detail.
 Aileen & Lisa are both users of Auslan and Key Word Sign and are qualifed presenters for 'Key Word Sign' Australia and have 'Certificate in Language' Auslan.

 PROLOQUO2GO: if your looking for information on Proloquo2Go check out the Proloquo2Go page (find the link on the left hand side of this page)

 Aileen has also done training in the use of Proloquo2Go and offers a number of different workshops in reference to Proloquo2Go, Pictello and starting out on the ipad, ipod.
-Aileen has been working for AssistiveWare Support for over a year now.
+Aileen has been working for AssistiveWare Support for over two years now.
 AssistiveWare are the designers of Proloquo2Go and Pictello and offer email support 24/7.

 If you want to book your own workshop contact Hands Can Talk on 02 98248332 or email firstname.lastname@example.org and someone from the office will contact you shortly.